rstruber/facebook-scroll-to-top/README.md

 Facebook Scroll to Top
 ======================

-Adds a button to your facebook pages that scrolls to the top.
+Chrome extension that adds a button to your facebook pages that scrolls to the top.

+To install: download the facebook-scroll.crx file, open chrome extensions page and drag and drop the crx file.